kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _ui/views/home.cljs_

 That was quite an effort to get routing working correctly, but it was worth it!
-We now have a very clean routing architecture that allows us to easily add views as well as keep our UI component code decoupled from the actual routing mechanism.
+We now have a very clean routing architecture that allows us to easily add views as well as keep our UI components decoupled from the routing mechanism.

 #### Challenge